Frustrated Texans endure winter storm with no power, heat

 AUSTIN, Texas (AP) — Thousands of frustrated Texans shivered in their homes Thursday after more than a day without power, including many in the state capital, as an icy winter storm that has been blamed for at least 10 traffic deaths lingered across much of the southern U.S.

-A warming trend was expected to bring some relief later Thursday — just in time for an Arctic front to drop from Canada and threaten northern states, and in particular those in New England, with the coldest weather in decades.
-Wind chills could dive lower than minus 50 (minus 45 Celsius).
+Even as temperatures finally pushed above freezing in Austin — and were expected to climb past 50 degrees (10 Celsius) on Friday — the relief will be just in time for an Arctic front to drop from Canada and threaten northern states.
+New England in particular is forecast to see the coldest weather in decades, with wind chills that could dive lower than minus 50.

 Across Texas, 430,000 customers lacked power Thursday, according to PowerOutage.us.
 But the failures were most widespread in Austin, where frustration mounted among more than 156,000 customers over 24 hours after their electricity went out, which for many also meant their heat.
 Power failures have affected about 30% of customers in the city of nearly a million at any given time since Wednesday.